PBC48/ECE-3400-Fall-2018/docs/lab4.md

 #### Downsampler

 The camera's eight parallel data pins output color per pixel at a clocked rate.
 For RGB, it uses the configuration for RGB565 or RGB555.
 Both configurations are two bytes in length total which means that each pixel captured by the camera are two bytes.
 We must downsample the two byte data from the camera to 1 byte data because of memory constraints on the M9k memory blocks on the FPGA.
 We can only store one byte of data per memory address.
 Thus we must convert to RGB332 or RGB323.
 We used RGB332 for debugging and displaying the camera data on the VGA screen since the VGA only takes in RGB332 values.
 For treasure detection, we changed to RGB323 to get more bits out of the blue pixel since we are only detecting blue and red treasures.
-Thus, the goal of the downsampler is to take the two byte pixel from the camera and converted it to a one byte pixel.
+The goal of the downsampler is to take the two byte pixel from the camera and converted it to a one byte pixel.
 This one byte pixel will be saved into the M9k memory block at the correct memory address which is relative to the pixel location on the screen.
 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/lab04/timingdiagram565.PNG" width="700"/>
     <font size="2">